 - Endometrial biopsy

 Treatment for heavy menstrual bleeding varies depending on whether there are any underlying conditions.
 Iron supplements to treat anemia, and anti-inflammatory medication to reduce the amount of bleeding, are often prescribed.
-Additional treatments may include the following:
+Dr. Schimer and the rest of our providers can offer Additional treatments that may include the following: